 Peter Sloly is a former Deputy Chief of Police with the Toronto Police Service and now an Executive Director with Deloitte Canada.
 He is leading two national practices for Deloitte Canada: The “Security & Justice” practice to modernize and optimize the police, courts, corrections, emergency responders, national security agencies and transportation hubs; and the “Convergence Security” practice to enable private and public sector organizations to be more safe, vigilant and resilient in the constantly changing and increasingly interrelated world of physical and cyber threats.
 Peter is an internationally recognized thought leader in policing and an in-demand public speaker on security and justice related issues.
 Peter has extensive security & justice experience including participation the FBI National Academy, the Pearls in Policing Program and the United Nations Peacekeeping Mission in Kosovo where he served two tours of duty as a Command Staff Officer and the Canadian Contingent Commander.
 Peter received the following awards; Officer of the Order of Merit “Police Forces” Medal, the United Nations Peacekeeping medal, the Canadian Peacekeeping Medal, the Police Exemplary Service Medal and the Queen’s Jubilee Medal for public service.
 Peter was a professional soccer player and represented the Canadian National Soccer Team.
 He currently sits on several local, national and international NGO Boards.

-Sherri Torjman is Vice-President of the Caledon Institute of Social Policy.
+Sherri Torjman is a Social Policy Consultant.
+She was Vice-President of the Caledon Institute of Social Policy.
 Over the past 30 years, Sherri has made an invaluable contribution to social policy in Canada through her analysis, writing and public speaking on welfare reform, disability income and supports, home care, caregiver needs and community-based poverty reduction.
 Sherri has authored and co-authored close to 300 reports on various aspects of social policy.
 Her wide-ranging work has influenced governments at all levels, voluntary organizations, community groups, the media, academics and students.
 In 2014-15, Sherri Torjman was a member of the Leader’s (now Prime Minister Justin Trudeau’s) Economic Advisory Council.
 In association with Ken Battle, she proposed and helped design many of the social policy initiatives that the current government is now implementing related to child benefits, poverty reduction, pensions, caregivers, home care and social infrastructure.
 In 2012, Sherri was awarded the Queen Elizabeth II Diamond Jubilee Medal for her policy work on caregivers.
 She received the Champion of Human Services Award from the Ontario Municipal Social Services Association in 2011 and the Top 25 Canadians Award from the Canadian Association of Retired Persons in 2010.
-For a full list of Sherri’s publications, visit www.caledoninst.org.

 Lisa Mattam is the Founder and President of Sahajan, an Ayurvedic Natural Skin and Haircare Company.
 Since the company’s launch in 2015, Sahajan has enjoyed great success with coverage in Chatelaine, Cityline, Best Health and Vogue and has a retail presence in both Canada and the U.S. Lisa was the only Canadian chosen for Sephora’s inaugural Beauty Accelerator program, and Forbes magazine has described her as one of eight female entrepreneurs changing the face of beauty.
 A serial entrepreneur, Lisa’s first venture was The Mattam Group, a consulting practice where she established thought leadership in strategic process, leadership development, diversity and the advancement of women.
 An industry leader in talent management, The Mattam Group’s clients include Pepsi Bottling, IBM, Dell and Bayer.
 In 2009, Proﬁt Magazine ranked Lisa as one of the top ten women emerging entrepreneurs in Canada; and, in 2011, the Indo-Canada Chamber of Commerce named Lisa its Female Entrepreneur of the Year.